sanjitc/Cloud-Pak-for-Data/What's-New/5.0/Features-Improvements-5.0.md

 b) **New specialized NLP models are available in Runtime 24.1** - The following new, specialized NLP models are now included in the Runtime 24.1 environment:
    - A model that is able to detect and identify hateful, abusive, or profane content (HAP) in textual content.
    - Three pre-trained models that are able to address topics related to finance, cybersecurity, and biomedicine.

+c) **Runtime 24.1 is now available for use with Python and R** - You can now use Runtime 24.1, which includes the latest data science frameworks on Python 3.11 and on R 4.3, to run your code in Watson Studio Jupyter notebooks and in RStudio.

+d) **A new version of Jupyter notebooks editor is now available** - If you're running your notebook in environments that are based on Runtime 23.1 and 24.1, you can now:
+   - Automatically debug your code
+   - Automatically generate a table of contents for your notebook
+   - Toggle line numbers next to your code
+   - Collapse cell contents and use side-by-side view for code and output, for enhanced productivity